Employment at the UConn Library

-- Participates in planning and actively contributes to Area and Unit priorities, initiatives, and operations through collaboration and cooperation.
+- Participates in planning and actively contributes to School of Pharmacy and UConn Library priorities, initiatives, and operations through collaboration and cooperation.

 - Demonstrates reliable and effective written and verbal communication and interpersonal skills.

-- Maintains currency and open communication in ongoing trends and developments related to position responsibilities.
+- Demonstrates active learning in and communication of ongoing trends and developments related to professional and positional responsibilities.

 - Works effectively in current office applications, software, and communication tools as set by the UConn Library and University of Connecticut.